The Jungle Book (1989 TV series)

-The Jungle Book (ジャングルブック　少年モーグリ, Janguru Bukku Shōnen Mōguri) is an anime adaptation of Rudyard Kipling's original collection of stories, The Jungle Book produced by Japanese studio Nippon Animation in co-production with Italian animation studios Mondo TV and Doro TV Merchandising.
+The Jungle Book (ジャングルブック 少年モーグリ, Janguru Bukku Shōnen Mōguri) is an anime adaptation of Rudyard Kipling's original collection of stories, The Jungle Book produced by Japanese studio Nippon Animation.
 It aired in 1989, and consists of a total of 52 episodes.

-The series, a compromise between the original Mowgli stories and the Walt Disney version, received international acclaim and was aired in different countries around the world.
-It was especially popular in India, where it was dubbed in Hindi.
-The Indian version featured an original Hindi opening song, "Jungle Jungle Baat Chali Hai", with lyrics by Gulzar, which became popular in India, with a version of the song later used for the Indian release of Disney's The Jungle Book (2016).
+The series was translated into various languages for global distribution and received international acclaim.
+It was especially popular in India, where it was dubbed into Hindi.
+The Indian version featured an original Hindi opening song, "Jungle Jungle Baat Chali Hai", with lyrics by Gulzar, which was later re-recorded for the Indian release of Disney's The Jungle Book (2016).
 It was released in the United States as The Jungle Book: Adventures of Mowgli.

 Plot

-Mowgli is a "man-cub" (human child) who was raised by Akela's pack.
-He grows up in the jungle with Baloo, Kaa and Bagheera while ending up having to deal with the plots of Shere Khan, Grizzle and Tabaqui.
+Mowgli is a young boy who becomes separated from his family in the jungle and is adopted by a wolf pack led by their chief, Akela.
+As he grows up, he learns the ways of the wild and the laws of the jungle under the guidance of Baloo the bear, Bagheera the black panther, and Kaa the Indian python.
+Along the way, he faces constant threats from Shere Khan, the fierce tiger who seeks to hunt humans, and his cunning companion, Tabaqui the hyena.
+The story follows Mowgli's journey as he struggles to earn his place among the wolves while embracing the spirit of the jungle.
+Eventually, he reconnects with the human world, yet continues to carry the values and lessons of the jungle within him.
+While the series introduces some original elements, it also faithfully adapts many of the classic Mowgli tales written by Rudyard Kipling.